 Gympie Bush, with which contact is a far more terrifying ordeal than is Stinging Nettle, for the painful rash can last for months, or even forever, and there is no cure.
 Moroidin has anti-mitotic activity because it strongly inhibits the polymerization of tubulin, meaning it interferes with cell division.
 Moroidin is structurally related to a whole family of Celogentins, obtained from the seeds of the plant Celosia argentea which belongs to the (Amaranthaceae family).
 The three highly unusual bonds in Moroidin are shown in red.

 Both Leukotriene C4 and Leukotriene B4, which are constituents of snake venoms, are also found in nettle stings.
 Both Histamine and the Leukotrienes (of which there are many) are naturally produced by the human body as part of the inflammatory response.
-The cysteinyl Leukotrienes (such as LTC4, but not LTB4) are responsible both for the symptoms of asthma (especially the bronchial constriction) and for anaphylactic shock, both life-threatening conditions.
-It is strange that the body could over-react to foreign substances producing chemicals (histamine and leukotrienes) itself so much as to kill them when the foreign substance initiating the response in the first place was relatively benign.
+The cysteinyl Leukotrienes (such as LTC4, but not LTB4) are responsible for the symptoms of asthma (especially the bronchial constriction) and for anaphylactic shock, both of which are life-threatening conditions.
+It is strange that the body could so over-react to foreign substances (producing the chemicals histamine and leukotrienes in response) that it could kill them when the foreign substance initiating the response in the first place was relatively benign!
 So much stranger then that stinging nettle produces histamines and leukotrienes as that foreign substance.

 Dock leaves do not alleviate the symptoms of nettle rash for long, they merely temporarily cool the skin.
 The poisons injected by the trichomes are beneath the skin, untouched by the dock leaves.
 Why dock leaves then?
 Could it be that they are simply large, common and grow near Stinging Nettles?